Key Takeaway

 Mental Health Considerations

 First responders experience PTSD, depression, and anxiety at rates far above the general population.
 Weight management is closely tied to mental health, and successful weight loss can improve self-image, reduce depression symptoms, and increase resilience.
-However, semaglutide is not a mental health treatment.
+But semaglutide isn't a mental health treatment.
 It should complement, not replace, access to peer support, counseling, and department EAP programs. mental health resources for first responders

 Side Effects and Duty Readiness